-Tendering for maintenance contracts is a complex process, but the gist of the matter is that every property manager and commercial customer is looking for a company that can prove their reliability and is willing to take as much of the responsibility off their shoulders as possible.
+Competing for service contracts is a complex process, but the gist of the matter is that every property manager and commercial customer is looking for a company that can prove its reliability and is willing to take as much of the responsibility off their shoulders as possible.

 More so than low prices and business-killing discounts, proposing a convenient service level agreement can show potential customers how good you are at preventing appliances from breaking down.
 More so, you can also demonstrate how quick you are at reacting in an emergency repair situation.